benisai/Openwrt-Monitoring/README.md

 This project consists of a few applications to help monitor your home router.
 You will need a decent router (anything from 3yrs ago will work) dual core CPU, with 256mb of RAM and 128mb nand and a home server running docker.

 Router:
-Install Collectd, Prometheus Plugins and IPTMON
+Install Collectd, Prometheus Plugins and IPTMON.
+Also, you will need to copy the nat_traffic.lua file from this git repo to the prometheus lua location on your router ( /usr/lib/lua/prometheus-collectors/nat_traffic.lua) restart the service

 Home Server:
-Install Docker and run the Docker-Compose file. (make sure to update the prometheus.yml file with your server IP)
+Install Docker and run the Docker-Compose file. (make sure to update the prometheus.yml file with your server IP) This will install Grafana/Prometheus/Collectd-Exporter/AdguardHome/AdguardHome-Exporter.

 Credit: I started with this dashboard from Matthew Helmke and added some stuff.
 I cant say I'm an expert in Grafana or Prometheus (first time using Prom)